port-labs/port-docs/docs/guides/all/ingest-dependencies-from-package-json-to-service.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx"

-# Get dependencies from a `package.json` file and relate them to service
+# Ingest dependencies from a package.json file and relate them to service

 This guide will demonstrate how to ingest dependencies from a `package.json` file and relate them to the corresponding service entities in Port.